2025 Tipperary county hurling team season

 The 2025 season was Liam Cahill's third year as manager of the Tipperary senior hurling team.

 On 23 January Ronan Maher was again named as captain for 2025, with Jake Morris also retained as vice-captain.

-The team was sponsored for the fourth and final year by financial services technology solutions company Fiserv.
+The team was sponsored for the fourth year by financial services technology solutions company Fiserv.

 On 20 July 2025, Tipperary defeated Cork by 3–27 to 1–19 in the All-Ireland final and claimed a 29th All-Ireland title.

 2025 senior hurling management team

 Liam Cahill continued as manager for the third year of a three-year term with Toomevara's Michael Bevans continuing as coach.
 Loughmore Castleiney's Declan Laffan and Clonoulty Rossmore's TJ Ryan also continued as selectors, with Tony Browne leaving his role as coaching support and performance analyst.
 David Herity was named as coaching support for the team.

 Former rugby player Cathal Sheridan was also part of the back-room team as a sport psychologist.